-Our advisory services assist MIT’s managers in developing new or improved processes.
+Our advisory services assist MIT’s administrative leadership in developing new or improved processes.
 Our advice is based on recognized standards, best practices, and our experience across the Institute.

 Learn more about our advisory services

 MIT has an anonymous hotline for reporting possible wrongdoings and actions that may be contrary to Institute policy.
 The Institute Auditor is part of the team that reviews reports received through the hotline, which is managed by the Office of Risk Management and Compliance Services.
-For questions, email email@example.com or Kate Miller, Manager of Institutional Compliance.
+For questions, email email@example.com or Kate Miller, Institute Compliance Officer.

 Go to the hotline

 We deliver audit and advisory services, but we don’t:

 - Develop MIT’s policies — that’s the role of administrative leadership on campus and at Lincoln Laboratory.

 - Implement the recommendations we make — that’s also the role of administrative leadership on campus and at Lincoln Laboratory.